 2. Press Windows Key + R combination, type put regedit in Run dialog box and hit Enter to open the Registry Editor.

-3. In the left pane of Registry Editor, navigate to following key:
+3. In the left pane of Registry Editor, navigate to the following key:

-4. In the right pane of above shown window, do a right click and select New -> DWORD Value.
-Name the newly created DWORD as FormatDatabase and double click on it to get this:
+4. In the right pane of the above-shown window, right-click and select New -> DWORD Value.
+Name the newly created DWORD as FormatDatabase and double-click on it to get this: